-2. Summative Assessment
+2. Summmative Assessment

 Formal summative assessment tests are carried out at different points in a term.
-Pre topic assessments may be carried out in some subjects eg science, maths to assess children's knowledge of a topic before starting new learning and half termly free, independent writing tasks are carried out from Reception to Year 6.
 At the end of a half term or the end of a unit of work summative assessments may also be used to measure understanding of learning already taught.
-Practice Phonics Testing papers are given to year 1 pupils, to prepare them for the official testing in the year.
-Key Stage 1 & 2 Practice SATs papers are in place for Years 2 & 6 children to prepare the children.
+Practice Phonics Screeners are given to Year 1 pupils, to prepare them for the official testing in the year.
+Reading and maths assessments (PIRA & PUMA) are used at the end of every term.
+Lexplore is also used as an assessment of reading fluency and comprehension, until a child achieves 60.
+Spelling Shed is used to assess spelling progress and Classroom Secrets for grammar.
+Year 4 children complete Multiplication checks.
+Key Stage 2 SATs papers are in place for Year 6 children to prepare the children for the tests.

 Both formative and summative assessments are used to build up a picture of a child's strengths and learning gaps.
 By understanding these it allows teachers to intervene during lessons to adjust learning for a child or group of children, plan effectively for future learning.
 Children are assessed by teachers on being able to apply their knowledge and skills independently.
 Intervention booster groups are also put in place to narrow gaps and the impact of interventions measured, based on teacher assessments.
-Assessment information is updated on Target Tracker by teachers regularly.
+Assessment information is updated on Insight by teachers regularly.